National launches website for Aucklanders to rate council and inform election policy

 "They discovered there was an issue with compliance - it took them eight weeks to get an inspector.
 That's a long time for someone who's desperately ill."

 Lee is launching the website at a forum of the Employers and Manufacturers Association this evening.
-But she said while she would be engaging with businesses across the city to understand their infrastructure needs, the rating website was aimed at the "average Aucklander".
+But she said that although she would be engaging with businesses across the city to understand their infrastructure needs, the rating website was aimed at the "average Aucklander".

 Their voting preference didn't matter either, she said.